isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub.rst

    :scale: 100
    :align: center

-   This plot shows the correlation between TCGA hg19 and GDC hg38 gene expression data where each point is a gene.
+This plot shows the cumulative distribution of the Pearson correlation between the hg19 RSEM expression and the hg38 HTSeq expression data.
+Each point represents one gene.

 ------------